Overview

 There is 4 NoSQL database types: document-based, based on key values, wide column-based and chart-based.

-These databases store data in JSON-like documents.
+Estas bases de datos almacenan datos en documentos similares a JSONJSON, o JavaScript Object Notation, It is a lightweight data exchange format that is easy for humans to read and write, and easy for machines to analyze and generate.
+It is commonly used in web applications to send and receive information between a server and a client.
+Its structure is based on key-value pairs, making it versatile and widely adopted in software development...
 Each document has a key-value format, which means that the data is semi-structured.
 Even if a value is missing within a document for a key, the database will not throw an error.
 A popular example is MongoDB.

 These databases store data in key-value format.
 Both keys and values can be anything, from strings to complex values.
 Keys are stored in efficient index structures and can locate values quickly and uniquely.
 This makes them ideal for applications that require fast data recovery..
 Amazon DynamoDB is an example of these databases.